 The United Board has long promoted whole person education in the tradition of the liberal arts colleges and universities in Asia.
 Whole person education addresses the varied academic, professional, personal, and spiritual needs of students.
 It empowers students for their own personal and professional growth, and nurtures a sense of responsibility that encourages them to apply their knowledge in the service of others.

-We look forward to sharing in due course additional information about plans for the United Board centennial.
+We look forward to sharing further information about our grantmaking in due course, along with additional plans for the United Board Centennial.
 Thank you for your interest in our work.